TuloJustus/RCode_Datasets-Imputing_missing_values_in_footprint_metrics_for_wildlife_monitoring/README.md

 ## Application
 1. Download the datasets from the Datasets folder.
 2. Start RStudio and install the R packages described in Installation.
 3. Download the datasets from the R Codes folder Adding_MCAR.
 Apply the function as described in the comments in the R code.
+Select the appropriate parameters.
 4. Impute the missing values in the same way as in the R code ... .